National Baptist Convention, USA: Sunday School Publishing Board

 The Sunday School Publishing Board is the official publisher of the convention and provides all of the educational resources of the convention.
-The board was founded in 1915 and is one of the largest African American owned publishing companies.
-The Sunday School Publishing Board supplies books, text books, curriculum and other resources to over 36,000 churches.
+The board was founded in 1915 following disputes between R. H. Boyd and the convention, and is one of the largest African American owned publishing companies.
+The Sunday School Publishing Board supplies books, textbooks, curriculum and other resources.